David Hill (Oregon politician): Oregon

-Mr. Hill traveled on the Oregon Trail by wagon train to the Oregon Country.
+Hill traveled on the Oregon Trail by wagon train to the Oregon Country.
 He arrived with Isaiah Kesley, Ralph Wilcox, Richard Williams, and Michael Moore.
 Once in Oregon he settled a land claim for 640 acre in Twality (sic) County, what is now Washington County, Oregon.
 The claim is in what is now Hillsboro with the recorded date of the claim is July 4, 1847.
 According to the claim record Hill started the claim in June 1842.
 With Kesley (Kelsey) and Williams recorded as arriving in Oregon in 1841, it is likely Hill arrived then as well.
 Hill likely arrived in October 1841 and then wintered with Joseph L. Meek, who he would later serve with in the legislature.
 David Hill married Lucinda Wilson June 4, 1846.
 On his land claim and built a cabin that was used for a time as the county courthouse.
 Also in February 1850 Hill was appointed guardian of five children of the Dunlap clan.